risk-first/website/menagerie/Communication-Risk.md

 #### Backward Compatibility

-Backwards compatibility mitigates **Protocol Versioning Risk**.
+Backwards Compatibility mitigates **Protocol Versioning Risk**.
 Quite simply, this means, supporting the old format until it falls out of use.
-If a server is pushing for a change in protocol it either must ensure that it is backwards compatible with the clients it is communicating with, or make sure they are upgraded first.
+If a server is pushing for a change in protocol it either must ensure that it is Backwards Compatible with the clients it is communicating with, or make sure they are upgraded concurrently.
 When building [web services](), for example, it's common practice to version all apis so that you can manage the migration.
 Something like this:

  - Server publishes `/api/v1/something`.
  - Clients use `/api/v1/something`.